MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

-- Review all user activity and alerts for additional indicators of compromise.
+- Review all user activity and alerts for other indicators of compromise.
 For example, if the alert was followed by another suspicious alert, such as a [Unusual file download (by user)](#unusual-file-download-by-user) or a [Suspicious inbox forwarding](#suspicious-inbox-forwarding) alert, that often indicates that an attacker is attempting to exfiltrate data.

 ### Activity from infrequent country

 Activity from a country/region that could indicate malicious activity.
-This policy profiles your environment and triggers alerts when activity is detected from a location that was not recently or was never visited by any user in the organization.
+This policy profiles your environment and triggers alerts when activity is detected from a location that wasn't recently or was never visited by any user in the organization.

 The policy can be further scoped to a subset of users or can exclude users known to travel to remote locations.